 Sitting in a remote corner of the North Atlantic Ocean, Iceland is a mountainous island nation celebrated for its dramatic scenery.
 Shining black sand beaches, stunning fjords, gushing geysers, majestic volcanoes, misty waterfalls, and massive glaciers create some of the most atmospheric landscapes on the planet.

 During the Early Middle Ages Norsemen traveled, traded, and established permanent colonies in many locations throughout northern Europe.
 As seafaring increased, either blown off course or intentionally exploring, Norsemen ‘discovered’ Iceland.
 Unlike other regions colonized by the Vikings, this new land had no indigenous population (although Irish hermit monks were probably on the island earlier than the Norsemen).
 Ancient sagas describe Iceland as a rich land filled with game and fish, birch and willow woodland, and forests that stretched from highland slopes to the valleys below.
 Tales of this paradise spread, and in the 9th century Scandinavian pioneers looking to start a new life arrived on Iceland.
 The people who inhabit Iceland now are direct descendants of the Vikings.

-Join Dr. Elizabeth Rowe and only 13 others and travel into this remote Viking land.
+Join Dr. Elizabeth Rowe and only 13 others on this archaeological tour into this remote Viking land.

 Iceland Study Leader